 What are the various steps involved in the immigration process?

-A majority of foreign licensed pharmacists are required to take the Foreign Pharmacy Graduate Equivalency Exam (FPGEE), the Test of Spoken English (TSE), and the Test of English as a Foreign Language (TOEFL).
-An individual who receives a passing score on all three exams will be issued an FPGEC certificate.
+A majority of foreign national candidates are required to take the Foreign Pharmacy Graduate Equivalency Exam (FPGEE) and the Test of English as a Foreign Language (TOEFLibt).
+An individual who receives a passing score on both exams will be issued an FPGEC certificate.
 If you have not taken these exams, please contact the various organizations for testing requirements.

 What type of visa classification do I need?